No. 220 Squadron RAF: Second World War

-In the buildup to the Second World War, No. 220 Squadron was reformed, as part of the new Coastal Command at RAF Bircham Newton in 1936.
-It was designated a general reconnaissance (GR) squadron, on maritime patrol duties, flying Ansons.
-On the outbreak of war it flew patrols from RAF Thornaby, as part of No. 18 Group.
+In the buildup to the Second World War, No. 220 Squadron was reformed, as part of the new Coastal Command, at RAF Bircham Newton in Norfolk, during 1936.
+It was designated a general reconnaissance (GR) squadron, on maritime patrol duties, flying Avro Anson multi-role aircraft.
+On the outbreak of war it flew patrols from RAF Thornaby in Yorkshire, as part of No. 18 Group.

-In November 1939, it converted to Hudsons and began a new role, flying strike − or anti-shipping − missions.
+In November 1939, it converted to Lockheed Hudson an American light bomber and maritime patrol aircraft and began a new role, flying strike − or anti-shipping − missions.
 The squadron became operational in this role, in the North Sea, from May 1940 onwards.
-In April 1941, still in the anti-shipping role, it moved to RAF Wick to fly strikes against Norwegian coastal traffic.
+In April 1941, still in the anti-shipping role, it moved to RAF Wick in Scotland, to fly strikes against Norwegian coastal traffic.

-In February 1942 the squadron began to operate the Fortress, having moved to RAF Nutts Corner that month as part of No. 15 Group.
-In June 1942 it moved to RAF Ballykelly and then, in March 1943, to RAF Benbecula in the Outer Hebrides.
-Detachments also operated from RAF Bircham Newton, RAF St Eval and RAF Detling in 1940, and even from RAF Shallufa in Egypt, from early November 1941.
+In February 1942 the squadron began to operate the Boeing Fortress, an American four-engined heavy bomber, having moved to RAF Nutts Corner in Northern Ireland that month, as part of No. 15 Group.
+In June 1942 it moved to RAF Ballykelly, situated in County Londonderry, Northern Irelan, and then, in March 1943, to RAF Benbecula in the Outer Hebrides.
+Detachments also operated from RAF Bircham Newton, RAF St Eval in Cornwall and RAF Detling in Kent, during 1940, and even from RAF Shallufa in Egypt, from early November 1941.

-In October 1943 the squadron transferred to RAF Lagens, in the Azores Islands, as a unit of No. 247 Group.
-In December 1944, it was re-equipped with Liberators.
-From 1943 until the end of the war the squadron's role was anti-submarine (A/S) patrols over the southern North Atlantic.
+In October 1943 the squadron transferred to RAF Lagens, in the Azores, as a unit of No. 247 Group.
+In December 1944, it was re-equipped with Consolidators Liberators, an American four-engines heavy bomber.
+From 1943 until the end of the war the squadron's role was anti-submarine (ASW) patrols over the southern North Atlantic.

 In June 1945, with the end of the war in Europe, the squadron was brought home.
 It was transferred to Transport Command and Flew trooping flights, bringing men home from India, from October 1945 to April 1946.
 With this duty done, the squadron was disbanded in May 1946.